mautic/user-documentation/docs/segments/manage_segments.rst

 Example (Consider that today is ``2022-03-05``):

-* ``Date identified equals last week`` returns all Contacts identified between 2022-03-01 and 2022-03-07 (Monday - Sunday).
+* ``Date identified equals last week`` returns all Contacts identified in the specified date range, for example 2022-03-01 - 2022-03-07.
 * ``Date identified less than last week`` returns all Contacts identified before 2022-02-22.
-* ``Date identified equals last month`` returns all Contacts identified between 2022-02-01 and 2022-02-28.
+* ``Date identified equals last month`` returns all Contacts identified in the specified date range, for example 2022-02-01 - 2022-02-28.
 * ``Date identified greater or equal last year`` returns all Contacts identified 2021-01-01 and after.
 * ``Date identified greater than last year`` returns all Contacts identified after 2021-12-31.
 * ``Custom Contact date field equal birthday -1 day`` returns all Contacts identified every year on 03-04 (4th march).
 * ``Custom Contact date field equal anniversary -1 month`` returns all Contacts identified every year on 02-04 (4th february)

-Once you have created your Segment, any applicable Contact will be automatically added through the execution of a :ref:`cron job<import contacts cron job>`.
+Once you have created your Segment, any applicable Contact is automatically added through the execution of a :ref:`cron job<import contacts cron job>`.
 This is the essence of Segments.

 To keep the Segments current, create a cron job that executes the :ref:`command<segment cron jobs>` at the desired interval.

 Through the execution of that command, Mautic adds Contacts that match the filters and removes Contacts that no longer match.
-Any Contacts that were manually added will remain part of the list regardless of filters.
+Any Contacts that were manually added remain part of the list regardless of filters.

 .. vale off